“HOW TO” have Right People at Right Jobs?

-In last few years of my career, I have worked with best of the professionals in very conducive organizational set-ups and the learning has been astounding.
+In the last few years of my career, I have worked with the best of the professionals in very conducive organizational set-ups and the learning has been astounding.
 I have been on a fast track since the early days of my career, and due to the opportunities to work with very able leaders, my professional journey has been somehow rewarding.

 Working in core business areas during my career (OD, Talent Management, Operations, Finance, Systems) – helped me build a practical understanding of the business principles.

 It was during my stint as Head of Talent Management for a top multi-national corporation that I learned about how most of the organizations are managing resources.
 Ironically, the observations from those times hold true even to this day.

 Just as back then, even today, the corporations are not cognizant of the very principle of “Right Person at the Right Job” – at least it does not reflect in the way they operate.

 I recall reading a post long back while was still in college, which highlighted the major mistake that the organizations have been committing since ages related to the above principle.
 This thought brings me to share my thoughts on this topic.

 Apparently, people who know recruiting also know that the best way to understand the overall recruiting process is to visualize it as a subset of the standard business practices of Supply Chain Management and Customer Relationship Management (CRM).

 Recruiting cannot reach its optimal impact, nor can it help drive an organization’s “performance mindset,” if viewed in isolation.
 Instead, it must be considered to be an integral part of the entire people/productivity process.

 It’s not enough “just to recruit them,” but it’s equally important to look at the next step, which is to ensure that top performers and new hires are put in the right jobs.
 And after a period of time in any job, it’s also important to continually redeploy them into other “more appropriate” jobs.

 Unfortunately, we now know that two of the most common errors that organizations make are: